Jack Sahakian

 Jack Leon Sahakian (July 17, 1931 – October 23, 1995) was an American hairstylist and actor.

 He was born in Oakland, California, the son of Karnic "Jack" Sahakian (July 27, 1907 – November 5, 1945) and Evelyn L. Reese (April 3, 1914 – December 2, 1973).
 His father was born in Armenia and his mother in Indiana.
-His father emigrated to the United States in 1914, joining his father, Dicran Sahakian (1867–1929), who emigrated to the U.S. in 1910.
+His father emigrated to the United States in 1914, joining his grandfather, Dicran Sahakian (1867–1929), who emigrated to the U.S. in 1910.

 The family lived in Indianapolis, Indiana, where Dicran was a grocery retail merchant, before moving to California.
 Dicran, who became an Oriental rug importer, wanted his surname to be perpetuated in the land of liberty.
 After moving to Oakland, he died there October 30, 1929.
 He stipulated in his will that the first boy born to the eldest of his five sons was to receive approximately $2,500.
 In the event the eldest son had no male progeny, then the next eldest and on down to his youngest son would be eligible for the "premium" in the event he had a male child within five years.

 The chances of the youngest son, Karnic, winning the trust fund for his son seemed highly remote, but it came true.
 Jack Sahakian became the first born grandson and, when he was age 4-years-old in 1935, was awarded the money.
 His mother said she wanted to keep it intact for when he went to college.

 Sahakian became a hairdresser for the rich and famous in Los Angeles, and owned his own salon.
-He counts among the men speculated to be the inspiration for Warren Beatty's character in the movie Shampoo.
+He is counted among the men speculated to be the inspiration for Warren Beatty's character in the movie Shampoo.

-He and his first wife, Ms. Oliva, had a son named Jack Anthony Sahakian (born March 16, 1952), who became an aerospace executive.
+He and his first wife, Ms. Oliva, had a son named Jack Anthony Sahakian (born March 16, 1952), who was a pro surfer and surfboard shaper before becoming an aerospace executive.
 He and Ms. Evanovic had a daughter, Linda Sahakian (born April 17, 1958).
 He met burlesque striptease artist Candy Barr when she was going with Mickey Cohen in 1959.
 She was appearing in Los Angeles while awaiting her appeal on a conviction and prison sentence in Texas for possession of marijuana.